 More controversy surrounded the Tennessee Valley Authority (TVA), a massive project to develop infrastructure, dams and electricity in undernourished Southern states.
 While one of Roosevelt’s most popular initiatives, it inspired staunch opposition from corporation heads and conservatives resenting government intrusion into business prerogatives.
 Wendell Willkie, then a corporation lawyer, earned a national reputation lambasting Roosevelt’s policy as “the most useless and unnecessary of all the alphabetical joy rides.”
 In early 1934 Willkie took his concerns directly to the President, only to receive a cold rebuff; afterwards, Willkie sent his wife a telegram stating, “CHARM EXAGGERATED.”

 “It must have now become clear to every thinking man,” Irenee du Pont huffed, “that the so-called New Deal…is nothing more or less than the socialistic doctrine called by another name.”
 An effort by Pierre, always the more pragmatic brother, to reason with Roosevelt went nowhere; thus wary allies became enemies.
+Roosevelt’s decision to remove America from the gold standard became the final straw.
 Soon the family set itself on a collision course with the Government.

 The Du Ponts, convinced by executive John J. Raskob that they stood “in a position to talk directly with a group that controls a larger share of industry … than any other group in the United States,” began quietly sounding out supporters.
 In July 1934, Irenee Du Pont chaired a meeting at the Empire State Building, along with former New York Governor Al Smith (who’d long since broken with FDR, his former protege) and others, to discuss forming an organization to formally oppose Roosevelt’s policies through political and economic action.
 Thus was born, amidst much fanfare, the American Liberty League.